World War: Campaign for Eastland

 On the third night after the discovery of the Hamasada airdrop, forty seven amphibious landing craft disgorged their passengers into six sleepy fishing villages on the western shore of Ulamb.
 Communication lines were cut, power was shutdown, cell towers were taken out, and roads were blocked.
 In a matter of an hour, the fishing villages were isolated.
 The leaders of the villages were given the choice of surrender or die.
 Wisely, they choose to surrender.

 An hour later, Jade Empire pilots climbed into the captured planes and took off.
-Squawking an IFF signal identifying them to the IFN as friendly, they headed to the nearest port.
+Squawking an IFF signal identifying them as friend, they headed to the nearest port.
 It was like shooting fish in a barrel.
 Ships were tied up at dock.
 Men were only beginning to move around the base.
 Defenses were not fully manned.
 The fighters let loose with air to ground missiles taking out targets of opportunity.
 The bombers dropped their loads on the ships, sending them to the bottom of the harbor.
 For those on the ground, it was fifteen minutes of hell.
 Before any kind of response could be launched, the attacking planes were gone.

 The battle for Ulamb had begun.